 The programme combines university-level modules on Project Management, Strategy, and Leadership in addition to preparing candidates for PMP accreditation.
 Students are exposed to cutting-edge research, critical thinking and toolsets.
 It also provides a balance of technical, managerial and interpersonal skills that maximises the impact of project managers in private, public and not-for-profit organisations.

-Classes are scheduled to run for a full day every second Friday from September to June each year (full timetable provided in advance).
-Online seminars and activities are also utilised.
+Classes are scheduled to run for a full day every second Friday and every second Saturday (some) [9 a.m. to 1 p.m. approximately] from September to June each year (full timetable provided in advance).
+Online seminars and activities are also utilized.

 Full module information is detailed in the section below.